15chrjef/toyProblems/README.md

 # Toy Problems

-Welcome to Toy Problems.
+Welcome to my toy problems.

-Feel free to use Google to aid you in solving the coding challenges!

-## Getting a Copy of the Repo

-If you haven't already, fork the repository on GitHub and clone your newly created
+I cover just about everything from string parsing to tree traversal.
+Feel Free to take a look around and clone anything!